tigera-cs/Calico-Enterprise-Networking-Training-FR/2. Implement pod networking using Calico Enterprise CNI and IPAM/README.md

 NAME                        READY   STATUS    RESTARTS   AGE    IP           NODE                                      NOMINATED NODE   READINESS GATES customer-687b8d8f74-lmzqz   1/1     Running   0          129m   10.48.0.20   ip-10-0-1-31.eu-west-1.compute.internal   <none>           <none>
 ```
-Note the node on which the pod is running on (`ip-10-0-1-31.eu-west-1.compute.internal` in this example.)
+Note the node on which the pod is running on (`ip-10-0-1-31.eu-west-1.compute.internal` in this example)

 2. Use kubectl to exec into the pod so we can check the pod networking details.